justinmahar/react-pdf-builder/README.md

 ### Features include:

-- **🌟 Pre-made styled components to make building PDFs a breeze**
+- **🌟 Pre-made components to make building PDFs a breeze**
-  - Done for you, so you can start building right away.
+  - Styled and done for you, so you can start building right away.
 - **🎨 Fully themeable with built-in light and dark modes**
   - All colors and component props can be overridden easily.
 - **📏 Scalable to any page size**